areas of expertise

 As executive director of the College Football Association (CFA) for 17 years, he promoted the CFA to a forum whereby chief executive officers, faculty, athletics directors and football coaches could work together to achieve consensus on important issues related to college football.

-Neinas’ illustrious career includes time as as chairman of the board and acting chief executive officer of Ascent Entertainment Group, owners of the Colorado Avalanche (NHL), Denver Nuggets (NBA) and the Pepsi Center arena, majority shareholder of On Command Corporation, a leading provider of entertainment and information services to the lodging industry, and owner of Ascent Network Services, primary provider of satellite distribution services for the NBC television network.
+Neinas’ illustrious career includes time as chairman of the board and acting chief executive officer of Ascent Entertainment Group, owners of the Colorado Avalanche (NHL), Denver Nuggets (NBA) and the Pepsi Center arena.

-Neinas is a recipient of the Amos Alonzo Stagg Award, the highest award presented by the American Football Coaches Association, and the James J. Corbett Memorial Award, the highest award presented by the National Association of Collegiate Directors of Athletics, and is one of only two individuals to be so honored by both the AFCA and NACDA.
+Neinas is a recipient of the Amos Alonzo Stagg Award, the highest award presented by the American Football Coaches Association, and the James J. Corbett Memorial Award, the highest award presented by the National Association of Collegiate Directors of Athletics.
+He is one of only two individuals to be so honored by both the AFCA and NACDA.

 Neinas was honored with an award from The National Football Foundation and College Hall of Fame for his outstanding contribution to amateur football.
 He was also recognized by the National College Football Awards Association for a lifetime of achievement in contributing to college football.